 The Advice Package

 During this untimed Advice Session with our professional immigration lawyers in London, you will receive our comprehensive advice, completely tailored to your needs and your situation.

 With our Application Package, your dedicated immigration lawyer will advise you on your application process and eligibility.
 Your caseworker will then complete and submit your forms to the Home Office on your behalf.

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

 Yes, it may be possible for you to extend your Minister of Religion visa if you meet certain eligibility criteria.
 You will need to submit an application before your current visa expires.
 If granted, you will normally be given permission to stay for an extra three years.

-It is possible for a person to apply for settlement (indefinite leave to remain) in the UK following five years of continuous residence and evidence that the person fulfils the eligibility criteria.
+It is possible for a person to apply for settlement (indefinite leave to remain) in the UK following five years of continuous residence on Minister of Religion visas and evidence that the person fulfils the eligibility criteria.

 After a year of holding indefinite leave to remain, applications may be eligible to apply for British citizenship.